-No matter on which field you are working, if you are having a GPU in your system, the performance of the whole system will be better and further, most processor these days are not coming with an in-built Graphics processor that means that you must have a discreet graphics unit to run properly.
+No matter on which field you are working, if you are having a GPU in your system, the performance of the whole system will be better and further, most processors these days are not coming with an in-built Graphics processor that means that you must have a discreet graphics unit to run properly.
 Therefore, it can be said that GPUs nowadays has become an integral part of your CPU.

 So what you should do, if you face that your Graphics card is not being detected?
-This is our main point of focus on this topic and hopefully, the points that we are mentioning here, will be to solve your issue.
+This is our main point of focus on this topic and hopefully, the points that we are mentioning here will be to solve your issue.

 Step 1- Install Graphics Card Driver

 The main reason, if your GPU is not getting detected is that you need to install the proper GPU drivers from the OEM’s.
 Windows 10 automatically will install all the drivers that according to it is needed and sometimes it overlooks the GPU driver.
 Hence, you need to download the proper diver according to your available GPU.
 This scenario is most visible with that of old series GPUs.